prayag78/Weather-App/README.md

-# A Simple Weather-Application using HTML, CSS, Javascript & API
+# "A Simple Weather-Application using HTML, CSS, Javascript"